 The new revenue recognition rules are daunting and many companies wonder how they will be impacted by ASC 606.
-What really happens to companies if they don't comply with the new revenue recognition rules?
+What really happens to companies if they don’t comply with the new revenue recognition rules?
 Who enforces these rules?
-The reinvigorated regulatory agecny, the SEC takes action on improper revenue recognition accounting.
-Learn about the SEC's role with revenue recognition and how to avoid improper revenue accounting.
+The reinvigorated regulatory agency, the SEC takes action on improper revenue recognition accounting.
+Learn about the SEC’s role in revenue recognition and how to avoid improper revenue accounting.

 Ever wonder about the repercussions of not complying with the new revenue recognition standard?